BEWARE: Any data field you leave blank or change on the bulk upload sheet will overwrite the data already in the field.

 - Update to the new Price Value

-- Add the new Start Date/Time 'YYYYMMDDHHMM' - we recommend using midnight on the day you want your time to start
+- Add the START Date/Time using the same date format as in the download - we recommend using midnight on the day you want your time to start

 - Remove the Price ID - the new price will automatically be given a unique Price ID when you upload the excel sheet